YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What if I already booked surgery or travel?

-If the shedding is already slowing and the remaining pattern looks stable, the answer may be different.
+If shedding is already slowing and the remaining pattern looks stable, the answer may be different.
 In that case, photos, medical history, donor quality, and expectations can show whether surgery has a stable target.
 The decision should be made from evidence, not panic.

 Decision card comparing active shedding with a stable hair loss pattern before transplant planning